Neutropenia: A Vulnerable Time for Infections

 What is neutropenia?

 There are many types of white blood cells.
-While each type has a specific role, their
+Each type has a certain role.
+But their

 main job is to fight infection.
 Neutropenia is a condition in which a person has very

-low amounts of a type of white blood cell called a neutrophil in his or her body.
+low amounts of a type of white blood cell called a neutrophil.
+White blood cells attack

-Since white blood cells attack harmful bacteria, viruses, and fungi, neutropenia increases
+harmful bacteria, viruses, and fungi.
+So having neutropenia increases the risk of

 Who is at risk?